Wildland-Urban Interface · Structural Defense · Patent Pending

 Full-plane coverage — no gaps

 Rotary spray systems cover points and rely on arc overlap to approximate surface coverage.
 Waterfall covers the entire roof plane as a single continuous target.
 No dry zones.
-No shadow areas at ridge transitions.
+No shadow areas.
 No geometry-dependent coverage gaps.

 03